 This is one of the most crucial parts of the paddle as the angle of your blade will determine how it interacts with the water; which in turn will affect your feeling and performance.
 There are two typical angles that paddles come in:

 A high angle paddle is one that has been specifically designed to be more vertical during a forward stroke.
 This gives the kayaker far more power and momentum, moving the kayak through the water much faster.
 The blades are typically shorter and broader than other types.

 On the other hand, a low-angle paddle is more horizontal and your hands are typically closer together.
 These paddles are easier to use as they are less tiring and help to ensure that you can enjoy a more consistent paddling experience – which is why they are popular for those who enjoy kayak touring.

 Although not being a complex design, the materials that make up your paddle are very important in its overall performance.
 The material used will affect the weight and maneuverability during use, as well as helping to transfer the energy produced from your arms into the water.

-Most paddles will be made from either an aluminum, fiberglass or carbon shaft.
+Most paddles will be made from either an aluminum, fiberglass, or carbon shaft.
 Aluminum is the most cost-effective and is highly durable.
 Fiberglass and carbon are more expensive but are considerably lighter, making them easier to use without detracting from the performance or durability.
-For these reasons, fiberglass and carbon are a popular choice for experienced kayakers.
+For these reasons, fiberglass and carbon are popular choices for experienced kayakers.